-Now, imagine you have multiple job offers, but for all of them you need the same data information, you can create a submission form, and use the link like this:
+Now, imagine you have multiple job offers, but for all of them you need the same data information, you can create a submission form, and use the link as shown in this example:

 www.yourwebsite.joboffers/submission_form_you_created/?gc_form_offer_title=Salesman&gc_form_offer_id=1&gc_form_title=My Company Job Offers&gc_form_subtitle=This section is for job applications for the company

-submission_form_you_created/ – Link to the form you created and can be copied in GetComplied > Projects > Forms.
+submission_form_you_created/ – Link to the form you created.
+It can be copied to GetComplied > Projects > Forms.

 &gc_form_offer_id=1 – The ID of the offer.

-&gc_form_title=My Company Job Offers – This title, unlike the offer title, will show in the form as a generic one.
+&gc_form_title=My Company Job Offers – This title, unlike the offer’s title, will be shown in the form as a generic one.

 &gc_form_subtitle=This section is for job applications for the company – This subtitle can contain a small introduction.